 “Facebook depression” is a relatively new term that researchers have come up with.
 According to the first HomeNet study in 1998, there was a statistically significant relationship between Internet use and depression.
 The study authors originally argued that Internet use actually causes depression due to replacing concrete off-line relationships with “less personal social relationships” online, something they dubbed the “Internet paradox” since social technology originally intended to make people less isolated, apparently reduced well-being.
 The users start thriving on social media appreciation and directly link it to their self-worth.

 “Cyber bullying” is another common situation that often leads to depression, anxiety and insecurity in the victim.
 There has been many cases where this has actually fueled suicide.

 “Facebook envy” was another term put forth by the researchers.
-People going through some rough patches in their life, may further spiral into depression or get consumed with jealousy when they see their friend’s success stories.
+People going through some rough patches in their life, may further spiral into depression or get discouraged when they see their friend’s success stories.
 Though the triggers for Facebook envy may be different than that of Facebook depression, they can lead to users judging themselves more harshly and feeling that they have failed to accomplish anything in life.

 A lot of good can be achieved using social media.
 Focus on that, and make sure you are wary of its ill effects.
 Yes.
 People’s opinions do matter.
 However, your opinion should come before theirs.
 Do not thrive on compliments or comments on a post to make you feel loved.
 Self-appreciation should come from within.
 Focus on building stronger, offline relationships, and spend less time on online ones.
 Do not let down your emotional guard to complete strangers; instead focus on strengthening ties that matter.
 Love yourself, and the world will follow!